LucasCur/humazen/README.md

 - 📫 LICENSE

-All my code here is protected by the CC-NC-SA License, even though it probably doesn't need to be ;)
+All my code here is protected by the CC-NC-ND License.